Dellyjoe/RTC_Light_Timer/README.md

 - [ ] Strip away all code that isn't necessary

 Functionality:
-- [ x Display current time on OLED
+- [x] Display current time on OLED
 - [x] Use Blink without delay funtion for relay timer
 - [ ] Use toggle switch to interrupted the OLED to display set timer, set clock
 - [x] Being able to Display current time and timer